tovrstra/basic-physics/README.md

-# Basic Physics calculations in a Ipython Jupyter Notebook
+# Basic Physics calculations in an IPython Jupyter Notebook

 Access this Binder at the following URL